A: London, England, United Kingdom

 As its title indicated, The Penny Magazine first sold for only a penny per issue, the price being the same anywhere within the United Kingdom, making the magazine affordable to virtually anyone.
 In the April 7, 1832 issue Knight published an essay by the American writer, educator and politician Edward Everett entitled "Advantages of the Diffusion of Knowledge" about the value of education in improving the mass of society, a view that Knight, and other members of the Society for the Diffusion of Useful Knowledge, sponsor of the magazine, undoubtedly shared.
 Besides literary and historical books, Knight, sometimes in cooperation with the SDUK, published many works oriented toward social and economic reform.
 Among the most famous books that Knight published during the 1830s were all four editions of Charles' Babbage's On the Economy of Machinery and Manufactures.
 Coincidentally, Knight published the first edition of Babbage's book the same year that he began publication of The Penny Magazine with the SDUK.

 Knight, a frequent writer as well as a publisher, sometimes communicated with his readers by writing articles for the magazine himself.
 At the end of the first year of publication, on December 18, 1832 he wrote a preface to the first volume.
 In that he stated that the magazine was very successful, with circulation reaching 160,000 by the end of the first month after publication, and reaching 200,000 the first year.
-From this he assumed that the magazine, delivered all over English by coach and the new railroads, was being read each week by a million people.
-Only forty years earlier, Knight wrote, Edmund Burke had written that there were only 80,000 readers in all of England.
+From this he assumed that the magazine, delivered all over England by coach and the then-new railroads, was being read each week by a million people.
+Knight wrote that only forty years earlier Edmund Burke had written that there were only 80,000 readers in all of England.

 To print and distribute 200,000 copies weekly required large quantities of machine-made paper, and pushed the limit of printing technology at the time, using stereotype plates on mechanized presses invented by Augustus Applegath, which were in operation at the printing house of William Clowes in London.
 In printing this illustrated magazine Clowes pioneered the use of steam powered presses to print illustrated publications on a large scale.
 Clowes machine managers first developed methods for printing illustrated books by printing machine in 1829 when they printed the first volume in the SDUK's Library of Entertaining Knowledge's work on Menageries.